 I was happy to see Estulin looked into Daniel Ellsberg as a prelude to investigating Assange.
 See, I always thought Ellsberg was a spy and not a true anti-war activist.
 Real whistleblowers get ignored, while fake whistleblowers end up on the cover of Time magazine.
 Ellsberg was an assistant to Henry Kissinger, and associate of Edward Landsdale, two of the most obvious Octopus players who have been orchestrating events behind the scenes for the oligarchy.
 He was a lifelong CIA operative who supposedly had a sudden change of heart and turned against the war and began leaking Rand Corporation studies and reports, a data dump that became known as “The Pentagon Papers” even though these papers had little to do with the Pentagon, and a lot to do with whitewashing the failure of the CIA to provide proper intel about the war and leading the country into a disaster.
 My theory is the CIA began fomenting many operations against President Richard Nixon shortly after he returned from a surprise visit to China.
 There’s even a rumor Nixon returned some of the stolen gold from WWII without CIA approval in order to buy his detente move.
 Turning America against the war could have been part of a CIA master plan to remove Nixon.
 Supposedly, Ellsberg transformed into an ardent anti-war activist partially through a chance encounter with Noam Chomsky, another possible Octopus operative who serves as a lightning rod for the left wing.
 I never trusted Chomsky after I heard his ridiculous views on the Kennedy assassination.
 I can’t believe educated people insist we don’t know the truth: the CIA fomented the deed with assistance provided by the Texas oil cabal (Hunts and Murchison) and the Chicago Outfit.
-These facts are known thanks to the mob figures who spoke out (Roselli, Giancana) and the Cubans who worked under William Harvey on the CIA’s executive action program.
+These facts are known thanks to the Sicilian men-of-honor who spoke out (Roselli, Giancana) and the Cubans who worked under William Harvey on the CIA’s executive action program.
 Few from inside the government talked, and most of those that did ended up dead pretty quick.